perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Viewing data on disk in raw format
 		- Accessing raw data

-#### Computer Forensics Examination Protocol
+- **Computer Forensics Examination Protocol**
 	- **Guidelines:**
 		- Perform investigation with GUI tool
 		- Verify results with disk editor
 		- Compare hash values obtained from both tools

-#### Digital Forensics Tool Upgrade Protocol
+- **Digital Forensics Tool Upgrade Protocol**
 	- **Why?**
 		- Ensures that evidence data is not corrupted
 	- **Steps:**
 		- Test for:
 			- New releases
 			- OS patches and upgrades
 		- Report forensics tool to vendors if there are problems
 			- Do not use forensics tool until the problem is fixed
 		- Use a test hard disk for validation purposes
 		- Check the Internet for new editions, updates, patches and validation tests for tools

+## Chapter 5 - Evidence Processing

 ---
 ## Table Summaries